kubecost/docs/multi-cloud.md

 ```

 ### AWS
-For each AWS Account that you would like to configure, create an Access Key for the Kubercost user which has access to the CUR.
-Navigate to https://console.aws.amazon.com/iam Access Management > Users .
+For each AWS Account that you would like to configure, create an Access Key for the Kubercost user who has access to the CUR.
+Navigate to https://console.aws.amazon.com/iam Access Management > Users.
 Find the Kubecost User and select Security Credentials > Create Access Key.
 Note the Access key ID and Secret access key.

 Gather each of these values from the AWS console for each account you would like to configure.
-- <ACCESS_KEY_ID> ID of the Access Key created in the Previous step
+- <ACCESS_KEY_ID> ID of the Access Key created in the previous step
 - <ACCESS_KEY_SECRET> Secret of the Access Key created in the
 - <ATHENA_BUCKET_NAME> An S3 bucket to store Athena query results that you’ve created that kubecost has permission to access
 The name of the bucket should match s3://aws-athena-query-results-*, so the IAM roles defined above will automatically allow access to it
 The bucket can have a Canned ACL of Private or other permissions as you see fit.
-- <ATHENA_REGION> The aws region athena is running in
+- <ATHENA_REGION> The AWS region Athena is running in
 - <ATHENA_DATABASE> the name of the database created by the Athena setup.
-The athena database name is available as the value (physical id) of AWSCURDatabase in the CloudFormation stack created above (in Step 2: Setting up the Athena of the AWS guild above)
+The Athena database name is available as the value (physical id) of AWSCURDatabase in the CloudFormation stack created above (in Step 2: Setting up the Athena of the AWS guild above)
 - <ATHENA_TABLE> the name of the table created by the Athena setup
 The table name is typically the database name with the leading athenacurcfn_ removed (but is not available as a CloudFormation stack resource)
 - <ATHENA_PROJECT_ID> e.g. "530337586277" # The AWS AccountID where the Athena CUR is.

-Set these values into the following object and add it to the AWS array:
+Set these values into the following object and add them to the AWS array:

 ```
 {